ghoomfrog/kid/README.md

 ## Spaces

-Spaces are associative arrays that can store mixed types of values.
+Spaces are associative arrays that can store mixed types of keys and items.

 ```kid
 smiley=":)" score=123 ratio=4.56